So, you’ve got your heart set on a Hawaiian vacation and are planning a trip to Hawaii.

 On the other hand, if the thought of being lazy and lying on a beach all day bores you, get adventurous on Kauai.
 It offers a genuine escape and a casual paradise vacation, where you can envelope yourself in nature.

-Pin this to your Pinterest board, so others can read it too!
+Share the aloha.
+Pin this, so others can read it too!